The closer I got to 50, the more nervous I became.

 Take a breath.
 Relax.

-Yoga and daily breathing exercises became integral into my morning routine.
+Yoga and daily breathing exercises became an integral part of my healthy, daily routine.
 In addition, I found that living in the moment taught me to stop making rash decisions while also not sweating the small stuff.
 For example, I used to beat myself up over a missed workout or poor day on my diet; however, I eventually learned not to hold onto such regrets.

 The same rules applied to my appearance and dating life.
 I made a vow to simply accept myself and go with the flow when it comes to future relationships.